PrestaShop/docs/development/architecture/migration-guide/vertical-migration/_index.md

 summary: "The guide we use to migrate pages to Symfony vertically"
 ---

-# How to migrate Back Office pages to Symfony
+# How to migrate Back Office pages to Symfony vertically

-Migrating a legacy page in PrestaShop requires working on three parts of the application: templates, forms and controllers which contain the business logic.
+_Pick up a legacy page in Back Office, refactor controllers, forms and templates to follow Symfony framework standards, delete all the legacy code which is not used anymore_.

 ## Strategy / To-do List